 Speaking of Greg, his cover art was a complete surprise.
 I didn’t give him much direction, only asking if he might take a crack at creating something psychedelic that incorporated imagery from some of the songs.
-What he came up with isn’t really psychedelic.
+What he came up with isn’t really psychedelic at all.
 It’s beautiful, stark, and somewhat jarring.
 But if you spend some time with the songs, I think the skeleton of a bird on a desert ocean floor starts to make a lot of sense.
 After living with it for a while, I can’t see any other image doing a better job of representing the album.

 It looks like the cover of some great, dark, existential graphic novel that’s going to give you nightmares.
 I love that.

 I always wished I’d been able to get Gord to sing on more of our songs.
 When he stepped up to the microphone some strange, interesting things happened.
-All of the singing on this album is coming from me, outside of a brief group vocal moment at the end of “Fly’s Hive”, but in every other way this is probably the most collaborative thing we’ve ever done by quite some distance.
+All of the singing on this album is coming from me, outside of a brief group vocal moment at the end of “Fly’s Hive”, but in every other way this is probably the most collaborative thing we ever did by quite some distance.

 In the past it fell to me to take care of the lyrics most of the time, whether I was writing them or improvising them as we were recording.
-Around the time of PAPER CHEST HAIR I started showing Gord finished songs for us to mess around with, to supplement our well-worn “improvise around an idea or hit the record button with no idea what we’re about to do” songwriting ideology.
+Around the time of PAPER CHEST HAIR I started showing Gord finished songs for us to mess around with, to supplement the well-worn “improvise around an idea or hit the record button with no idea what we’re about to do” songwriting ideology.
 This time around some of the lyrics were two-man efforts, written on my porch, the two of us throwing ideas back and forth while strumming acoustic guitars, and a song that began as Gord’s or my idea was often overflowing with additions from both of us by the time we were finished with it.

 There’s still a lot of improvising going on.
 But it sits inside of the music more comfortably now, and there’s nothing here that takes half an hour to find itself.

 For the first time on any Papa Ghostface album there are guests.
 Only two, but they make their contributions count.
-Ted Hogan adds all kind of atmospheric alto sax goodness to Speed the Truth.
-And Stu Kennedy’s violin is really the star of the show on A Question, a Thought, a Confession, building to a denouement that never fails to make the hair on the back of my neck stand up.
+Ted Hogan adds all kind of hazy alto sax goodness to Speed the Truth.
+And Stu Kennedy’s violin is the star of the show on A Question, a Thought, a Confession, building to a denouement that never fails to make the hair on the back of my neck stand up.

 I love the insanity of a lot of our old music, as raw as some of it is.
 I wouldn’t have written as much as I have about that stuff on all these album pages if that wasn’t the case.
-But some of the things on this album are so far removed from anything we were doing, or anything we could have attempted back then, I almost can’t believe the same two guys responsible for all of that made this.
+But some of the things on this album are so far removed from anything we were doing or anything we could have attempted back then, I almost can’t believe the same two guys responsible for all of that made this.
 We wouldn’t have had a clue how to do something like The Same Starless Sky the first time around.
-That one was much more lyric-heavy to begin with, until Gord suggested chopping out a lot of the words and leaving large sections of it instrumental.
-Just doing that opened the song up and made it a lot more effective, as it became more of an impressionistic thing that wasn’t so clear in spelling out what it was about.
+That one was much more lyric-heavy to begin with until Gord suggested chopping out a lot of the words and leaving large sections of it instrumental.
+Doing that opened the song up and made it a lot more effective, as it became more of an impressionistic thing that wasn’t so clear in spelling out what it was about.

 This was the first Papa Ghostface album most people ever heard, and the first one that was given anything resembling a proper release.
 As points of entry go, I’m not sure you could do much better.
-It might be the best album we’ve made, almost two decades after we first took a shot at making music together.

 Speed the Truth